Basilicata: Etymology

-During the Greek and Roman eras, Basilicata was known as Lucania.
-This was possibly derived from "leukos" (Greek: λευκός), meaning "white", from "lykos" (Greek: λύκος), meaning "wolf", or from Latin "lūcus", meaning "sacred wood".
-Or, more probably, the name Lucania derived, like the forename (praenomen) Lucius, from the Latin word Lux (gen. lucis), meaning "light" (from PIE *leuk-, "brightness", also the root of the Latin verb lucere, "to shine"), which is a cognate of the name Lucas.
+During the ancient Greek and Roman eras, Basilicata was known as Lucania.
+This was possibly derived from leukos (Greek: λευκός), meaning "white", from lykos (Greek: λύκος), meaning "wolf", or from Latin lūcus, meaning "sacred wood".
+More probably, the name Lucania derived, like the forename (praenomen) Lucius, from the Latin word Lux (gen. lucis), meaning "light" (from PIE *leuk-, "brightness", also the root of the Latin verb lucere, "to shine"), which is a cognate of the name Lucas.
 Another proposed etymology is a derivation from the Etruscan word Lauchum (or Lauchme), meaning "king", which passed into Latin as Lucumo.

 Geography

 Basilicata covers an extensive part of the southern Apennine Mountains, between the Ofanto river in the north and the Pollino massif in the south.
 It is bordered on the east by a large part of the Bradano river depression, which is traversed by numerous streams and declines to the southeastern coastal plains on the Ionian Sea.
 The region also has a short coastline to the southwest on the Tyrrhenian Sea side of the peninsula.

 Basilicata is the most mountainous region in the south of Italy, with 47% of its area of 9,992 km2 covered by mountains.
 Of the remaining area, 45% is hilly, and 8% is made up of plains.
 Notable mountains and ranges include the Pollino massif, the Dolomiti lucane, Monte Vulture, Monte Alpi, Monte Carmine, Monti Li Foj and Toppa Pizzuta.

 Geological features of the region include the volcanic formations of Monte Vulture, and the seismic faults in the Melfi and Potenza areas in the north, and around Pollino in the south.
 Much of the region was devastated in the 1857 Basilicata earthquake.
 More recently, the 1980 Irpinia earthquake destroyed many towns in the northwest of the region.

 The mountainous terrain combined with weak rock and soil types makes landslides prevalent.
 The lithological structure of the substratum and its chaotic tectonic deformation predispose the slope to landslides, and this problem is compounded by the lack of forested land.
 In common with many another Mediterranean region, Basilicata was once rich in forests, but they were largely felled and made barren during the time of Roman rule.

 The variable climate is influenced by three coastlines (Adriatic, Ionian and Tyrrhenian) and the complexity of the region's physical features.
 In general, the climate is continental in the mountains and Mediterranean along the coasts.